hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/campaign briefing.md

 6. **Monitor and Counter Insurgent Threats:** Be prepared for non-state actors attempting to exploit the conflict.

 ### **No-Fly Zone Enforcement**
 NATO has formally established a **No-Fly Zone (NFZ) over Syria** to prevent Syrian Air Force operations.
-However, Syrian forces continue to challenge this restriction, conducting flights from their airbases and maintaining aerial control over their own territory. **Mission-critical objectives include enforcing the NFZ, neutralizing Syrian air threats, and establishing NATO air superiority.** Carrier-based and land-based CAP (Combat Air Patrol) missions are being conducted to intercept and engage non-compliant Syrian aircraft when necessary.
+However, Syrian forces continue to challenge this restriction, conducting flights from their airbases in Palmyra, Jirah and Tabqa and maintaining aerial control over their own territory. **Mission-critical objectives include enforcing the NFZ, neutralizing Syrian air threats, and establishing NATO air superiority.** Carrier-based and land-based CAP (Combat Air Patrol) missions are being conducted to intercept and engage non-compliant Syrian aircraft when necessary.

 ## **Intel Summary**
 - Syrian forces are actively preparing for an invasion.